habip-bingol/habip-bingol/README.md

 ### What I'm using ? 🛠

-- Python, MySQL, PostgreSQL, MongoDB, Django Git, GitHub
+- Python, MySQL, PostgreSQL, MongoDB, Git, GitHub

 - 💬 Ask  me about anything that you want to learn